Social Media Guide

 Setting up Facebook Groups

 Management of any Facebook group will be the responsibility of the department/division/office choosing to create the group.
 Before creating a group, there must be a firm commitment to be involved in the group on a daily basis to monitor activity and interact with group members as appropriate.
-All WUSM and BJC social media policies apply to Facebook.
+All WashU Medicine and BJC social media policies apply to Facebook.

 To set up a Facebook Group: